-Besides, you may also have to face additional risk of encountering security issues since it may not follow the new PCI compliant standard.
+Besides, you may also have to face the additional risk of encountering security issues since it may not follow the new PCI-compliant standard.
 To illustrate, your POS system can not securely accept credit cards, which will turn you into a potential target of cyber attacks.

-In addition, when adopting a second hand POS system, you will need to pay for transferring ownership of the software account or buy a new license.
+In addition, when adopting a secondhand POS system, you will need to pay to transfer ownership of the software account or buy a new license.
 These tasks are significantly important since they will ensure that you are using the software legally and simplify the process of managing and updating your software.